vuelidate/vuelidate/packages/docs/src/guide.md

 As we mentioned in the [getting started guide](/#getting-started-2), validation rules are defined inside the object returned by the `validations` method.
 We will refer to those as just _validations_ from now on.

-You can access the component's instance, and it's properties via `this` when writing more complicated validation rules.
+You can access the component's instance, and its properties via `this` when writing more complicated validation rules.

 ::: warning
 **Note:** Pre Vuelidate 2 `validations` was allowed to be an object as well as a function.
 This is still available, for backwards compatibility